mjordan/islandora_change_cmodel/README.md

 ## Usage

-Sufficiently privileged users will see a fourth button in each object's "Properties" subtab:
+Sufficiently privileged users will see a fourth button, "Change content model", in each object's "Properties" subtab:

 ![Change content model button](images/change_cmodel_button.png)

 Clicking on this button will reveal a form where the user chooses the new content model.
 If successful, the user is presented with a message saying so and telling them what to do next, e.g.:

 > Content model changed to islandora:sp_large_image_cmodel.
-You should regenerate this object's datastreams, and ensure that all datastreams required by the new content model are present.
+You should replace this object's OJB datastream, if necessary, and regenerate its derivatives.

 The standard workflow for using this module is: